brmson/yodaqa/doc/HIGHLEVEL.md

 ## Answer Analysis

-This phase runs a variety of analytics on the **CandidateAnswerCAS** that extracts various features, matches them to the Question view, possibly produces and considers supporting evidence, etc.  Confidence rating is issued to each answer based on this.
+This phase runs a variety of analytics on the **CandidateAnswerCAS** that extract various features, match them to the Question view, possibly produce and consider supporting evidence, etc.

+Confidence rating is issued to each answer based on features generated during the analysis.
+The rating score is computed by a machine learned classifier.

 ## Answer Merger